robbinjohansson/v-siema/README.md

 ### Extras

 **`this.$refs.siema.init();`**
 Initiate the slider instance.
-Useful for when example the `destroy()` method is being used and you'd want a way to re-init the slider manually.
+Useful when you'd want to initiate the slider manually.
 Please note that the slider component is automatically initiated when mounted.

 ## Changelog